cristovao-n/vqa-mllms-tcc/text-notes.md

 8 - Multimodal ChatGPT for Medical Applications: an Experimental Study of GPT-4V > https://arxiv.org/pdf/2310.19061
 9 - The Epidemiology of Error in Radiology and Strategies for Error Reduction > https://pubs.rsna.org/doi/abs/10.1148/rg.2015150023
 10 - The Rationale for Early Diagnosis of Cancer: The Example of Breast Cancer > https://www.tandfonline.com/doi/abs/10.1080/028418699431357
 11 - A Comprehensive Survey on Visual Question Answering Datasets and Algorithms > https://arxiv.org/abs/2411.11150
+12 - A Closer Look at Classification Evaluation Metrics and a Critical Reflection of Common Evaluation Practice > https://arxiv.org/abs/2404.16958

 ## Anotações